-API delivers unique support and information to parents, caregivers and professionals based on research and healthy human relations.
-API uniquely endeavors to envelop all parents and caregivers with new, practical information and support to help them attain and retain early, healthy secure attachments though connected relationships with children in any neighborhood, setting or socioeconomic level.
+Nurturings API delivers unique support and information to parents, caregivers and professionals based on research and healthy human relations.
+We uniquely endeavor to envelop all parents and caregivers with new, practical information and support to help them attain and retain early, healthy secure attachments through connected relationships with children in any neighborhood, setting or socioeconomic level.
 Our work supports the parents in their role as experts of their children and families and is based on natural parenting instincts, attachment theory and research and a wide range of other research.
 This is prevention with knowledge and care.

 Parents and caregivers matter—a lot.
 It's a universally accepted truth that one of the most important influences on a child's social, emotional and intellectual health and well-being is the type of parenting and caregiving he or she receives in childhood -- particularly early childhood when brain development is the most rapid.
 Neuroscience now tells us that these early relational experiences constitute the "environment" within which a child's brain architecture is formed.
 This early relational architecture has been shown to persist through adulthood.
 While we now know that our brains are plastic and change is always possible for better or worse, the earliest relationship experiences matter a great deal because change becomes more difficult over time as neural pathways become more established.

 Parents and caregivers want and need knowledge, skills and confidence.
 Research further tells us that parents want to do the best job possible.
 They believe that being a parent is the most important undertaking of their lives and understand the critical a role they play in the development of their children.
 But parents also indicate that they often struggle with the knowledge, skills and confidence to be successful and often feel vulnerable, unsupported, isolated, and are afraid to ask for the help they want -- and need.